 The reason that Pay per Click advertising has become a key strategy for many small-medium sized businesses is that it has been shown to really work in terms of expanding markets and making businesses thrive.

-However, the big question for many business owners looking to invest in Pay per Click ads for the first time is which service to go with – Google AdWords which has the largest market share but is intensively competitive, or Bing which has a smaller overall reach but is significantly cheaper and easier to rank for in terms of popular keywords?
+However, the big question for many business owners looking to invest in Pay per Click ads for the first time is which service to go with – Google Ads which has the largest market share but is intensively competitive, or Bing which has a smaller overall reach but is significantly cheaper and easier to rank for in terms of popular keywords?

 In an ideal word, clearly you would advertise on both Google and Bing – but the marketing budgets of smaller businesses do not generally allow for this.